CNN reporter confronted during Minnesota protests in heated on-air interview: ‘Get away from here’

 For nearly two minutes of extraordinary live television, the man berated Sidner and accused the swarm of videographers and reporters on the scene of misrepresenting the protests against the fatal shooting of Wright, an unarmed 20-year-old Black man, by an officer who claimed to mistake her gun for a Taser.

-“Tell me what you think about all that’s going on here,” Sidner asked the man, as protesters and police clashed in the background.
+“Tell me what you think about what’s going on here,” Sidner asked the man, as protesters and police clashed in the background.

 “What I think about this?
-It’s all the press and all the extra s--- y’all do, makes this worse,” he said, later accusing the press of trying to “make people look crazier than what they are.”
+It’s all the press and all the extra s--- y’all do, makes this worse,” he said, later accusing the press of trying to “make people look all crazier than what the f--- they are.”

-The video, which has more than 600,000 views as of early Tuesday, underscores the high emotion in Minneapolis as the city watches the ongoing trial of Derek Chauvin and the aftermath of Wright’s death.
+The video, which has more than 640,000 views as of early Tuesday, underscores the high emotion in Minneapolis as the city watches the trial of former police officer Derek Chauvin and the aftermath of Wright’s death.
 It also points to lingering accusations that the media overplays property destruction in the clashes between racial justice protesters and police.

-Sidner said she understood the man’s feelings and was happy to engage with him on air.
+Sidner said she understood the man’s feelings and was happy to engage with him on-air.

 “This isn’t new,” Sidner said in an interview with The Washington Post.
 “If somebody is upset, it’s a part of the story … and sometimes they go after the media and they have their opinion.
 It’s just my job to reflect that.”